rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

 Type `yes` and hit ENTER to confirm.
 Terraform will destroy the resources it had created earlier.

-You should see this output:
+You should see output similar to this:

 ```shell
 docker_container.nginx: Destroying... [id=75a679d73f1a16faf64578e0592ebe202055a4d02110a981278d080c763daef3]